andreychemist/andreychemist.github.io/pages/faq.md

 # Is the Form ETA-750B or ETA Form 9089 required?

 Form ETA-750B is briefly mentioned in the instructions for I-140 and in 8 CFR, Section 204.5(k)(4)(ii).
 It was not clear for me if this form was required for the EB1-A petition.
-But I read in an online forum that someone filing the EB1-A petition received the RFE asking to provide this form ETA-750B.
+But I read in an online forum that someone filing the EB1-A petition received the RFE asking to provide this Form ETA-750B.
 So I decided to attach it as well.

 But it seems that [the latest edition of ETA-750B](https://www.foreignlaborcert.doleta.gov/pdf/eta750b1.pdf) expired in 2017.
 I read that the new requirement is to submit the much longer ETA Form 9089.
 I have no experience with this form and I couldn't find its latest version that had not expired.

 # What is the RFE?

 The Request for [Additional] Evidence (RFE) is the reply from the USCIS if they don’t like something about the filed form.
-It may be something trivial (the petitioner forgot to sign the form I-140; the medical form I-693 required for I-485 has expired), but more often a serious critique of the petition’s weak points.
+It may be something trivial (the petitioner forgot to sign Form I-140; the medical Form I-693 required for I-485 has expired), but more often a serious critique of the petition’s weak points.
 90 days are usually given to reply to the RFE by providing additional evidence and explanation.
 But all new documents must have been valid on the priority date of the filing of the petition.
 It’s already impossible to claim a new additional criterion for EB-1A, for example.

 Neither my brother, nor I received the RFE for our petition.
 So I don’t have the first-hand experience with them.
 But other people showed me their RFE.
 For the EB-1A, they usually follow [the USCIS template](https://www.uscis.gov/sites/default/files/USCIS/Outreach/Draft%20Request%20for%20Evidence%20%28RFE%29%20Template%20for%20Comment/E11_RFE_Template_1-10-11.pdf).
 The decisions on the employment-based petitions are highly subjective.
 The USCIS officer has a lot of discretion about each criteria and requirement.
 Sometimes, I was surprised that the people who in my opinion had more scientific achievements than I had received the RFE claiming, for example, that 600 citations of the publications is nothing special for a postdoc.
 The best scientists in the field have thousands of citations.

 Some people got an approval after a successful reply to the RFE, some got a denial notice.
 These are not my stories, so I usually don’t know the details besides the final outcome.
 There are several options what to do next in case of the denial.
 The appeal process to the Administrative Appeals Office (AAO) requires either a good lawyer or a strong commitment to studying the immigration law and cases.
-One may submit a new petition under the different category or under the same category with the new facts and achievements and hope that it will get on the desk of a nicer officer this time.
+One may file a new petition under the different category or under the same category with the new facts and achievements and hope that it will get on the desk of a nicer officer this time.

 Reading relevant [decisions by the AAO](https://www.uscis.gov/about-us/directorates-and-program-offices/administrative-appeals-office-aao/aao-non-precedent-decisions) may provide a glimpse of understanding of the USCIS’s decision making.
 However, I warn you that it’s quite depressive reading, because most of appeals are dismissed.
 And these decisions are non-precedent.
 Their usefulness is extremely limited for the future cases.